A review of the Keurig Vue System: the design, usability, pod compatibility, maintenance and everything in between.

 As far as the operation and simplicity, the Keurig Vue is very similar to highly popular K-cup system.
 You just take the Vue pod, insert the pod in the machine, close the handle, press the button and your coffee is ready in less than a minute.

-But, a really great thing about Vue is that it’s a completely programmable coffee maker.
+But, the Vue does offer some extra settings.
 With Vue you can control the size, strength and the temperature of your drinks.
 You can adjust water temperature or set the timer to turn on the machine each morning for you, and much more.

 The touchscreen on this machine is super simple to use.
 It offers three main drink options: coffee/tea, brew over ice and cafe drinks and you just need to choose the one you want.
 You can also adjust the temperature of your drinks, within 187 ºF and 197 ºF range (the default temperature is 192ºF).
 Depending on the pod choice, you can make coffee, tea, hot chocolate, iced coffee/tea and their specially designed cafe beverages.

-Vue vs K-cups, the difference between K-cup and the Vue, etc. ?
+Vue cups vs K-cups, the difference between the two?
 The main difference are the pods and how they work.
 K-cup machines: After we place a k-cup into the machine, the machine makes small holes on top and bottom of the cup.
 Hot water is sent through the k-cup and fresh& hot coffee goes directly into the mug.
-Keurig Vue: Vue is doing something better – it makes a specific combination of water pressure, timing and airflow, depending on our settings.
+Keurig Vue: Vue is doing something better – it makes a specific combination of water pressure, timing, and airflow, depending on our settings.
 This results in pretty much a customized, perfect cup of coffee.

 Different from K-cups, vue packs have two layers – plastic cup and filter with coffee.
 There’s a free space between them and this is exactly where all the magic happens.
 While the K-cup maker makes holes on top and bottom of a k-cup, Vue makes two holes on the top and uses this empty space to redistribute water pressure and air differently – and, they are recyclable.